 Eddie is the chief executive officer of Astron Systems, leading the company to success with his vision for the future of space launch.
-He has a first class masters degree in Aeronautics with Spacecraft Engineering (MEng) from Imperial College London, and also has a strong background in computer programming.
-Eddie has 9+ years of experience working on commercial software, including an Android app and a successful multiplayer game server.
+He has a first class masters degree in Aeronautics with Spacecraft Engineering (MEng) from Imperial College London, and also has a strong background in software engineering.
+Eddie has over 10 years of experience working on commercial software, including various mobile apps and a successful multiplayer game server.
 Inspired by space travel from a young age, Eddie also has a strong understanding of the engineering of rockets and rocket propulsion systems.
 Eddie formerly led the 'Upper Engine' division of Imperial College London Rocketry's propulsion team, focusing on the design, simulation and construction of the feed system and injector for a bespoke 1kN throttlable nitrous oxide hybrid rocket motor and also acted as project coordinator for a large successful student launch vehicle design project.
-He also has worked on the analysis and adaptation of a rigid deployable aeroshell (heat-shield) concept for hypersonic entry to Titan's atmosphere during his final year of university.
+He also has previously worked on the analysis and adaptation of a rigid deployable aeroshell (heat-shield) concept for hypersonic entry to Titan's atmosphere.

-Kieran graduated with a first class masters degree in Aeronautical Engineering with Spacecraft Engineering in June 2021 from Imperial College London, achieving the Dean’s list in 2020 and 2021, he also won the prize for the best Aerial Vehicle Design in his 3rd year of studies.
+Kieran has a first class masters degree in Aeronautics with Spacecraft Engineering from Imperial College London, achieving the Dean’s list in 2020 and 2021, he also won the prize for the best Aerial Vehicle Design in his 3rd year of studies.
 Throughout his time at university Kieran undertook a plethora of different projects which have given him valuable insights into the aerospace industry.
 This includes a 3rd year group design project in which he, and a team of thirty students, worked on the design of a launch vehicle.
 He was part of the propulsion team and helped design the vehicle's engine, in particular he was responsible for the engine sizing and nozzle design.
-Kieran's master’s thesis focused on electric propulsion in which he carried out the preliminary design for a Hall effect thruster that uses water vapour as a propellant, where through simulations it was found that comparable efficiencies to traditional Xenon thrusters are possible - making the thruster an attractive commercial proposition which several companies, including Airbus, have shown interest in.
-Kieran also took part in a variety of extra-curricular activities during his time at university including being a founding member of Imperial College London Rocketry, and the simulations team lead between 2018-2019.
-Kieran also took part whilst at university in the AeroSoc Hackathon in which his team won their streamed competition, judged by a panel including SpaceX engineers, which was about developing novel ideas for storing propellants in space.
+Kieran's master’s thesis focused on electric propulsion in which he carried out the preliminary design for a hall effect thruster that uses water vapour as a propellant, where through simulations it was found that comparable efficiencies to traditional Xenon thrusters are possible - making the thruster an attractive commercial proposition which several companies, including Airbus, have shown interest in.
+After university, Kieran continued working on innovative propulsion systems at URA Thrusters which included R&D and management of a variety of spacecraft propulsion projects including both chemical and electrical designs.

 Dr. Greg Autry is an American space policy expert, educator, entrepreneur and author.
 Greg is a Clinical Professor of Space Leadership, Policy and Business with the Thunderbird School of Global Management at Arizona State University and is a visiting professor at Imperial College London's Institute for Security Science and Technology.
 Greg is a firm believer in humankind's future in the solar system.
 He has researched the commercial space field since 2003, was former research lead of the AIAA Commercial Space Group, and serves on the editorial board of the New Space Journal and Space Force Journal.
 Greg also is the outgoing chair of the FAA Commercial Space Transportation Advisory Committee Safety Working Group, previously served on the NASA Agency Review Team and as NASA's White House Liaison, and was formerly nominated to serve as the Chief Financial Officer at NASA.